How To Fix WordPress Admin Styles Not Loading

-This is one of those articles you tuck away in Evernote or your favorite “read it later” app because it will most likely not mean anything to you right this moment, but when it does happen, you will be glad you saved this.
+This is one of those articles you tuck away in your favorite “read it later” app because it will most likely not be applicable right now, but when it does happen, you will be glad you saved this.

-I got everything setup and I was settling in for a good, long second shift when I saw this in my WordPress admin.
+I got everything setup and I was settling in for a good evening of side project work when I saw this in my WordPress admin.

 All the WordPress admin styles were not loading.

 I wasn’t sure what was going on… Could it be something wonky with my new computer?
-Was it due to updating to the shiny new WordPress 3.5?
+Was it due to updating to the shiny new version of WordPress?
 I tried to reinstall WordPress a couple of times to no avail, so intense Google searching ensued.

 I cannot remember how many articles I read or how many suggested hacks I attempted.
 I do know it took well over an hour and none of them worked.
 Then I found something buried deep in some sketchy looking site, but it worked!

 I am not trying to hold out on giving credit to the person who suggested it.
 I simply did not think to save the URL at the time.
 But this is what the article suggested.

 And let me be clear… I do not encourage WordPress core hacks, but in the moment, I just wanted to fix it and move on with my evening and project work.

 wp-admin/load-styles.php file, find this line of code…

 error_reporting( E_ALL | E_STRICT );